Databases allow you to do your literature search independent of whether literature is available at Bamberg University or not.

 Furthermore, we offer general bibliographical databases, bookstore databases, facts and figure databases (e.g. data about companies), reference books, dictionaries, and newspaper databases.

 Access is granted via the Database Information System (DBIS).
 There you will find a brief description of each database.
-Most of them are online databases.
-In addition, we offer some databases which were originally published on CD-ROMs on a separate server.

 Databases that are subject to licences can be used within the University network or on your own computer via VPN.
 A few select databases can only be used in the halls of the Library.